siruguri/conversation_coding/_posts/2014-08-26-html-basics.md

 ---
 layout: post
-title: HTML Basics - Understanding HTML and the DOM
+title: HTML Basics&#58; Understanding HTML and the DOM
-categories: beginners-series
+categories: beginners-series front-end
 ---

 To start, let's breeze through a basic understanding of HTML.
 If you are reading this webpage